-Do you feel the need to be more organized and more productive?
-Do you spend your day jumping from one task to another and then wonder why you haven’t accomplished much?
+Ever felt the need to be more organized and more productive?
+Are you spending your day jumping from one task to another and then wonder why you haven’t accomplished much?
 Do you wish that the day would have more than 24 hours and that your body is never tired?

 This article highlights few management tips that will help you increase your productivity and stay cool and collected throughout your day.

 |1.||Find out what’s wasting your time; net surfing, reading emails, making personal calls….Track your daily activities to gather an accurate picture of what you actually do.|

 |2.||Objective setting; Set at least one objective daily and achieve it.|

 |3.||Tasks Scheduling; Start the morning by scheduling at least three tasks you must complete in order of priority.
 Write them down and cross off items as you complete them.|

 |4.||Time Limits; Set time limits for each task you undertake, and make sure that the first hour of your workday is productive.|